 inaccuracies in numerical and experimental methods;

-platform condition uncertainties.
+platform conditions and uncertainties.

 The main objective in establishing a TLP design is to provide a sufficiently “safe” design, without providing costly unnecessary strength or capability.
 As such, the design process should provide reasonable safety factors which are directly related to the uncertainties of the design response predictions.